celery/celery/docs/userguide/configuration.rst

 Default: :const:`None`

-An optionnal user ID to use when beat :program:`celery beat` drops its privileges (default to no UID change).
+An optional user ID to use when beat :program:`celery beat` drops its privileges (defaults to no UID change).

 .. setting:: beat_gid